-On November 7, 2023, we received written notice terminating the agreement for the sale of the Facility.
+On November 7, 2023, we received written notice terminating the agreement for the sale of the Property.
 Upon receiving the termination notice, we reassessed the CDMO fixed assets for impairment which included obtaining appraisal values as of November 9, 2023.
 We utilized a market approach, using an independent third-party appraisal, including comparable assets, in addition to bids received from prospective buyers, to estimate the fair value of the Facility and concluded that fair value of the assets approximated their carrying value and no further impairment was required at that time.

 During the second quarter of Fiscal 2024, we made the decision to auction the Facility.
 We utilized a market approach, using an independent third-party appraisal, including comparable assets, to estimate the fair value of the Facility.
 An additional \$3.1 million fixed asset impairment was recorded the second quarter of Fiscal 2024 in discontinued operations to write down the carrying value of the Facility to its fair value.
 The key assumption in the valuation analysis is the expected sale price of \$13.8 million for the Facility less approximate costs to sell of \$0.7 million.
-We may have to record a further, potentially material, impairment to the fair value of the Facility if we do not realize a sale transaction for the expected sales price.